Non-commercial vessels (yachts and private superyacht) biosecurity - Starting on the right tack

 - Email: Yacht Report

-See the Department of Immigration and Border Protection: Let us know you're coming for more information.
+See the Australian Border Force: Let us know you are coming for more information.

 To go ashore without prior clearance is an offence.
 Contact with other vessels in port prior to clearance is also prohibited.